thanasisn/SDR_enhancement_LAP/article/article_doc.md

 ## 3.2 Climatology of cloud enhancement events

-Another interesting aspect of the CE events is their distribution within the year.
-Figure shows the monthly box and whisker plot of the CE number of occurrence normalized with the highest median value, that occurs in June, depicting a clear seasonal cycle.
+Next we investigated the distribution of the CE events within the year.
+Figure shows the monthly box and whisker plot of the CE number of occurrences normalized with the highest median value, which occurs in June, depicting a clear seasonal cycle.
 Although CE events are present throughout the year, the most active months are May and June.
 During the winter (December -- February), the number of CE cases is about $25\,\%$